Comprehensive Car Insurance

 How Much Does Comprehensive Coverage Cost?

 The cost of your comprehensive car insurance policy will vary depending on several factors, such as the kind of vehicle you have, its age, and its value.
-However, in recent years, the National Association of Insurance Commissioners (NAIC) found the average annual premium for comprehensive car insurance in the U.S. to be just under $172.
+Currently, the average cost of comprehensive car insurance is $421 per year.
 Your location is just one factor that influences your premiums.

-Here are several other factors that impact the cost of your comprehensive car insurance:
+These factors can also impact the cost of comprehensive insurance:

 • Your age